CodeConnects/games/README.md

 # Games

-Landing page with photo links to games on the server
+Landing page with photo links to browser based JavaScript and HTML Canvas games on the server